1983 San Marino Grand Prix

 The 1983 San Marino Grand Prix was a Formula One motor race held at Imola on 1 May 1983.
 It was the fourth race of the 1983 FIA Formula One World Championship.

-Frenchman Patrick Tambay took a popular victory in his Ferrari in front of a delighted Tifosi.
+Patrick Tambay took a popular victory in his Ferrari in front of a delighted Tifosi.
 Driving the #27 car, Tambay dedicated his win to the man he had replaced in the Ferrari team, the late Gilles Villeneuve.
 It was almost a perfect weekend for the Maranello-based team with René Arnoux qualifying on pole and finishing third.
 Renault's Alain Prost finished in second place, passing Arnoux with three laps left after the #28 Ferrari spun at the Acque Minerali chicane.

 Brabham driver Riccardo Patrese had taken the lead from Tambay with six laps remaining, but only held the lead for half a lap before crashing at Acque Minerali.
 He later described the accident as "purely my mistake".
-Showing their love for Ferrari more than for an Italian driver in a non-Italian car, the Tifosi cheered as Patrese handed the lead back to Tambay.
+Showing their love for Ferrari more than for an Italian driver in a non-Italian car, the Tifosi cheered as Patrese handed the lead back to Frenchman Tambay in his Ferrari to take his second and last F1 victory.